it990110/it990110.github.io/website/docs/tls/ssl-tls-overview.md

 ---
+id: ssl-tls-overview
 title: TLS Overview
-description: 'Overview of SSL/TLS and its cryptographic system'
+description: Overview of SSL/TLS and its cryptographic system
 ---
 > Copyright: the following content is totally copy from the [TECHSCHOOL](https://dev.to/techschoolguru/a-complete-overview-of-ssl-tls-and-its-cryptographic-system-36pd).